Spectrologer/Chress/docs/STORAGE_MIGRATION_COMPLETE.md

 ## What Was Changed

-I've successfully migrated your Chress game from localStorage to a scalable storage solution with compression.
+I've successfully migrated your Chesse game from localStorage to a scalable storage solution with compression.
 Here's what was implemented:

 ### Files Modified